Quantum sensing with discrete time crystals in the Lipkin-Meshkov-Glick Model

 \section{Abstract}

 Quantum phase transitions have been shown to be highly beneficial for quantum sensing, owing to diverging quantum Fisher information close to criticality.
 In this work we consider a periodically modulated Lipkin-Meshkov-Glick model to show that discrete time crystal (DTC) phase transition in this setup can enable us to achieve quantum-enhanced high-precision sensing of field strength.
-We employ a detailed finite-size scaling analysis and a time-averaged Inverse Participation Ratio analysis to determine the critical properties of this second-order phase transition.
+We employ a detailed finite-size scaling analysis, a time-averaged Inverse Participation Ratio analysis, and mean-field analysis in the thermodynamic limit, to determine the critical properties of this second-order phase transition.
 Our studies provide a comprehensive understanding of how quantum criticality in DTCs involving long-range interactions can be harnessed for advanced quantum sensing applications.